glytoucan/glytoucan/manual/search-engine.md

 <br>

-There is also a tab option to look at the related images only.
+There is also a tab option to look at the related images only. *Note: The search engine will go back to Web tab after doing another search in the Image tab.*

 <br>